ibm-cloud-docs/apps/tutorials/tutorial_bff.md

   ```
   {: pre}

-8. Make sure Docker is running and build your app in a local development container from the directory.
+8. Make sure that Docker is running and build your app in a local development container from the directory.

   ```bash
   ibmcloud dev build